 Finanstilsynet may also impose an infringement penalty for infringement of the nominee's obligations relating to financial instruments recorded in a Norwegian central securities depository, see Section 11-9 of the Central Securities Depositories Act.

 Requirements for rules governing legal rights when opening a nominee account

 Pursuant to Section 7-7 of the Central Securities Depositories Act, dispositions of financial instruments registered on a nominee account have legal effects according to rules on colliding rights and on defects in the transferor’s title when the nominee receives notification of the disposition.
 Nominees shall establish rules for when they shall be considered to have received notification of a legal right thus created.
 These are called rules governing legal rights and must be approved by Finanstilsynet.

-Based on the purpose and legislative history of the Act, Finanstilsynet's preliminary interpretation is that the requirement for rules governing legal rights applies to Norwegian nominees and foreign nominees carrying out this activity through a Norwegian branch.
+Based on the purpose and legislative history of the Act, Finanstilsynet's interpretation is that the requirement for rules governing legal rights applies to Norwegian nominees and foreign nominees carrying out this activity through a Norwegian branch.
 Other nominees must ensure correct and appropriate handling and registration of legal rights in accordance with the legal requirements of the jurisdiction governing the nominee activities.

 The purpose of the rules governing legal rights is to avoid conflicting priorities related to legal rights.
 Consequently, the rules must be as clear and unambiguous as possible with respect to when the nominee shall be considered to have received notification of a legal right.
 The rules must also be designed to include all forms of legal rights that may be relevant, i.e. notifications of pledging, freezing of assets, expenses, bankruptcy, purchase, sale, etc. Furthermore, it may be convenient to have rules concerning the different ways individual nominees may receive notifications, for example by courier, e-mail, etc.